githubajaydhage/Javascript-Mastery-Test-App/Javascript Mastery Test Music App/Javascript Mastery Test Music App/README.md

-## Formerly known as Bloc-Jams.
-This is a SPA music player built with React.js from the ground-up.
+## Formerly known as React- Apps.
+This is a music player built with React.js from the ground-up.
 Similar to Spotify.
-This was the first web app project that I built while undergoing the Bloc curriculum.
+This was the first web app project that I built for Javascript Mastery

 ## List of features:
 * Plays music (of course)